eProsima/DDS-Router/docs/rst/notes/forthcoming_version.rst

 Forthcoming Version
 ###################

-This release will include the following **DDS Router tool configuration features**:
+This release will include the following **Configuration features**:

 * New configuration option ``logging`` to configure the :ref:`Logs <router_specs_logging>`.